ascuet/ascuet.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello there!
-I'm Anik Sen, an enthusiastic explorer in the field of deep learning and generative AI.
+I'm Anik Sen, an enthusiastic explorer in the field of Generative AI and Foundation Models.

-I am currently working as Research Assistant at Drexel University College of Computing & Informatics, where I am pursuing my PhD in Information Science.
-My research focuses on leveraging vision-language models (VLMs) to address real-world challenges with a strong emphasis on explainability.
-I am also an Assistant Professor at Premier University, Chittagong, Bangladesh, where I have been teaching Computer Science and Engineering since 2018.
-Currently, I am on study leave Premier University to pursue PhD research.
+I am currently working as Graduate Assistant at Drexel University College of Computing & Informatics, where I am pursuing my PhD in Information Science.
+My research interests focus on examining foundation models through their responses to multimodal inputs, with the goal of characterizing how alignment performance and reasoning behavior vary across modalities and tasks.
+I am interested in both theoretical developments in model alignment and reasoning, as well as applied work—particularly applications in the medical domain.
+In addition, I am broadly interested in data-science methodologies for solving real-world problems.
+Before joining Drexel, I was working as an Assistant Professor at Premier University, Chittagong, Bangladesh, where I taught Computer Science and Engineering since 2018.

-With over seven years of experience in research and development, I am passionate about advancing the state-of-the-art in artificial intelligence, especially in computer vision, generative AI, and deep learning.
-I have published multiple papers in reputed journals and conferences, and developed novel architectures and methods for various machine learning and computer vision tasks.
+With over seven years of experience in research and development, I am passionate about advancing the state-of-the-art in artificial intelligence, especially in computer vision, generative AI, natural language processing, and data science.
+I have published multiple papers in peer-reviewed journals and conferences.
 I am also proficient in web development, software engineering, and software development.
 My aim is to apply these skills and knowledge to solve real-world problems and create positive social impact.

 <h2>My Skills</h2>
 <table>